satish4patil/Medical-Insurance-Cost-Prediction/README.md

 * Gradient Boosting Regressor with k-Fold Cross-Validation and Grid Search
 * Support Vector Regressor with k-Fold Cross-Validation and Grid Search

-  Compared all the algorithms results using table
+Compared the results of all the algorithms using a table.